romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You notice that a workflow was triggered and completed a series of tasks in your repository.
+Q: You notice that a workflow was triggered and completed a series of tasks in your repository.
 How can you identify the event that triggered this workflow?
 <details><summary>Show the answer</summary><p>

 - **Examine the GITHUB_EVENT_NAME environment variable in the workflow run logs to see the type of event that triggered the workflow**